 As a great ‘first’ ultrawide, the LG 34WN80C-B is easy to recommend.
 It has enough connectivity for most users, and – if you’re upgrading from a laptop screen – all that extra real-estate will feel genuinely game-changing.

-Best computer monitors for music production: buying advice
+Best computer monitors for music production: Product guide

 While ultrawide monitors may look bonkers at first glance, they actually make a lot of sense for content creation.
 The LG 34WN80C-B is a great choice for home studio users, and it has more going for it than simply having a large viewing area.